 The Drug-Free Workplace Act of 1988 and the Drug-Free Schools and Communities Act amendments of 1989 generally prohibit the unlawful manufacture, distribution, sale, possession or use of controlled substances in the workplace.
-LSUS policy (University's Policy 6.02.00 (PS 6.02.00)) prohibits University employees from reporting for work or performing work for Louisiana State University in Shreveport with the presence in their bodies of illegal drugs and/or alcohol above the prohibited concentration level.
-Additionally, LSUS prohibits the illegal use, possession, dispensation, distribution, manufacture, or sale of controlled substances, designer (synthetic) drugs, and illegal drugs at the work site and while on official state business, on duty or on call for duty.
+LSUS policy (University's Policy 6.02.03 (PS 6.02.03)) prohibits University employees from reporting for work or performing work for Louisiana State University in Shreveport with the presence in their bodies of illegal drugs and/or alcohol above the prohibited concentration level.
+PS 6.02.03 is explained further below.
+Additionally, LSUS prohibits the illegal use, possession, dispensation, distribution, manufacture, or sale of controlled substances, designer (synthetic) drugs, and illegal drugs at the work site and while on official state business, on duty, or on call for duty.